 Wellness for Those Fighting Cancer

-I support cancer patients and their loved ones dealing with physical and emotional pain at the Peninsula Cancer Center in Poulsbo.
-I have been PCC’s Wellness Therapist since September 2009.
+I supported cancer patients and their loved ones dealing with physical and emotional pain at the Peninsula Cancer Center in Poulsbo for 9 years from 2009-2017.

 New medical research demonstrates that appropriate emotional support can actually reduce pain, anxiety, depression and fatigue during cancer treatment.
 Not only can emotional support improve mental health during treatment, research even suggests that it can actually improve physical health and treatment outcomes.
 Getting depressed greatly increases the likelihood of pain and disability because depression ultimately is a feedback mechanism that degrades both mental and physical well-being.